sitedata/checklyhq.com/site/content/support/_index.md

 # Support

+Got questions regarding features, pricing or bugs?
+No problem.

-Need help?
-The [docs](/docs) section is a good place to start for technical topics.
+- The [docs](/docs) section is a good place to start for technical topics.
+- Chat with us using the chat widget in the bottom right corner.
+We respond quickly.
-For questions regarding pricing, plans or other things please contact us at info@checklyhq.com
+- Email us at info@checklyhq.com